 The following two equations are given for arithmetic progressions:

-Thus, we can calculate as:
+Thus, we can calculate B as:

 Thus, we now have an expression for total blast damage, given the monster’s total health pool.